 - NTIA, Notice of Funding Opportunity: State Digital Equity Planning Grant Program (NTIA-DE-PLAN-2022, 11.032), 22.
 Jump back to footnote 7 in the text.

 - Collins et al., Letter to The Honorable Gina M. Raimondo.
 Jump back to footnote 8 in the text.

 Kathryn Branson is a Partner at Ulman Public Policy.

-© 2022 Kathryn Branson.
+© 2022 EDUCAUSE.
 The text of this work is licensed under a Creative Commons BY-NC-ND 4.0 International License.